The Payment Services Directive, PSD 2

 This licence can then be used throughout the EU if the third party provider completes a simplified application with the regulatory authority in the country that it wants to operate in.

-Only transaction accounts are covered by the directive, such as "Privatkonto", "Företagskonto" and "Enkla sparkonto".
+Only payments accounts are covered by the directive, such as "Privatkonto", "Företagskonto" and "Enkla sparkonto".